Sebastian-Fitzner/mangony-docs-boilerplate/README.md

 ### styles

 There are some SCSS and CSS files.
-Just integrate to your project to get some nice code highlighting!
+Just integrate them into your project to get some nice code highlighting!